-As with all Hallmarq customers, Pferdeklinik Leichlingen work in a collaborative partnership with us to provide a safe and effective standing MRI service to their clients and their horses.
+As with all Hallmarq customers, Pferdeklinik Leichlingen work in a collaborative partnership with us to provide a safe and effective Standing Equine MRI service to their clients and their horses.
 Every customer has access to the same level of support from our dedicated hands-on team, and our unique Q-Care programme is our commitment to ensuring the commercial success of each site.
 So just what is it that differentiates this practice from the rest?

 We spoke with Joost Kramer, Head of Orthopaedics and Diagnostic Imaging at Pferdeklinik Leichlingen, Germany, to find out just how they managed to achieve an astounding 84 Standing Equine MRI scans in April.
 Here’s what he had to say:

-Organisation is Key:
+Organization is Key:

 As you might expect, efficient time management is key to achieving a high caseload.
 Wherever possible, horses are admitted as in-patients for their MRI examination.
 This allows for a break during complex scans or when the horse might be standing badly or become unsettled.
-Occasionally, a horse will need to stay overnight, particularly if a high suspensory scan is required but, more often than not, patients are seen on a day basis.
-This approach also means that the practice is not bound to fixed times; if an examination takes less time than expected, there is no waiting around for the next appointment, scanning can continue immediately.
+Occasionally, a horse will need to stay overnight, particularly if a high suspensory scan is required but, more often than not, patients are seen on a day-basis.
+This approach also means that the practice is not bound to fixed times; if an examination takes less time than expected, there is no waiting around for the next appointment, and scanning can continue immediately.

 Leichlingen is extremely responsive with every client receiving an MRI appointment within 3 to 4 days of being referred.